MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-site-recovery/includes/3-how-azure-site-recovery-works.md

 Failover isn't automatic when the primary location suffers an unexpected outage.
 You initiate failovers with single click in the portal, or you can use Azure Site Recovery PowerShell to trigger a failover.
 Failing back is a simple action in the Site Recovery portal.

-**Note**: Failback from Azure to an on-premises physical server is not currently supported, but it is possible to fail back a physical server replicated to Azure to a VMware virtual machine.
+**Note**: Failback from Azure to an on-premises physical server isn't currently supported, but it is possible to fail back a physical server replicated to Azure to a VMware virtual machine.

 **Note**: If the primary datacenter experiences an unexpected outage, you can trigger an unplanned failover from the secondary site.
 Site Recovery does not require connectivity from the primary site to perform the failover.